Proof that diversifying your investments is a no-brainer (PLUS two types of products to avoid like the plague)

 Most actively managed equity funds also include a small amount of cash, bonds or both.

-When diversifying, there are two types of products to avoid like the plague.
+When diversifying, there are two types of products to avoid.

 #1.
 An actively managed multi-asset fund

 Typically, these funds describe themselves as “strategic”, “tactical” or “dynamic”.

 Because they switch between different asset classes as and when the fund manager sees fit.

 The evidence shows that this sort of market timing doesn’t work.